Assistive technology: Prosthesis

 The terms "prosthetic" and "orthotic" are adjectives used to describe devices such as a prosthetic knee.
 The terms "prosthetics" and "orthotics" are used to describe the respective allied health fields.

-An Occupational Therapist's role in prosthetics include therapy, training and evaluations.
-Prosthetic training includes orientation to prosthetics components and terminology, donning and doffing, wearing schedule, and how to care for residual limb and the prosthesis.
+An Occupational Therapist's role in prosthetics includes therapy, training, and evaluations.
+Prosthetic training includes orientation to prosthetic components and terminology, donning and doffing, wearing schedule, and how to care for the residual limb and the prosthesis.

 Exoskeletons

 A powered exoskeleton is a wearable mobile machine that is powered by a system of electric motors, pneumatics, levers, hydraulics, or a combination of technologies that allow for limb movement with increased strength and endurance.
-Its design aims to provide back support, sense the user's motion, and send a signal to motors which manage the gears.
-The exoskeleton supports the shoulder, waist and thigh, and assists movement for lifting and holding heavy items, while lowering back stress.
+Its design aims to provide back support, sense the user's motion, and send a signal to the motors that manage the gears.
+The exoskeleton supports the shoulder, waist, and thigh, and assists movement for lifting and holding heavy items, while lowering back stress.

 Adaptive seating and positioning

 People with balance and motor function challenges often need specialized equipment to sit or stand safely and securely.
 This equipment is frequently specialized for specific settings such as in a classroom or nursing home.
 Positioning is often important in seating arrangements to ensure that user's body pressure is distributed equally without inhibiting movement in a desired way.

 Positioning devices have been developed to aid in allowing people to stand and bear weight on their legs without risk of a fall.
 These standers are generally grouped into two categories based on the position of the occupant.
 Prone standers distribute the body weight to the front of the individual and usually have a tray in front of them.
 This makes them good for users who are actively trying to carry out some task.
 Supine standers distribute the body weight to the back and are good for cases where the user has more limited mobility or is recovering from injury.